Greater Noida: Industries

 Of late, Greater Noida has attracted a lot of interest from major corporate houses for setting up their businesses in the city.
 In November 2016, Patanjali Ayurved announced that it would be investing Rs.
 20 billion in a greenfield investment in Greater Noida.
 The project has been approved by Uttar Pradesh Cabinet.
 A clutch of mobile manufacturers have also shown interest in investing in Greater Noida.
 Taiwan Electrical and Electronics Manufacturers' Association will develop a 210-acre greenfield electronic manufacturing cluster in Greater Noida with an investment of US$200 million.

 Transport

 Metro connectivity

 The Noida Metro Rail Corporation (NMRC) launched metro connectivity in Greater Noida on 25 January 2019.
 This project was announced in 2013.
 The metro runs primarily across the Noida-Greater Noida Expressway.

-As of November 2022, the Noida Metro’s construction in Greater Noida West has started.
+In July 2026, the proposed 8.4 km extension of the Aqua Line from Noida Sector 51 to Greater Noida West Sector 4 received clearance from the Public Investment Board (PIB), one of the final approvals before consideration by the Union Cabinet.
+The corridor is planned to have five stations and is estimated to cost approximately ₹2,000 crore.